syncfusion-content/maui-docs/MAUI/TimePicker/time-restriction.md

 documentation: ug
 ---

-# Time Restriction in .NET MAUI Time Picker (SfTimePicker)
+# Time restriction in .NET MAUI Time Picker (SfTimePicker)

 ## Minimum Time

-The Time picker provides an option to restrict the selection of Time items by using the [MinimumTime]() property in [SfTimePicker](), and you cannot select the times beyond the minimum time range.
-The MinimumTime value has to be lesser than the MaximumTime value.When you set minimum time as timespan only hour and minute gets considered.
+The time picker provides an option to restrict the selection of time items by using the [MinimumTime]() property in [SfTimePicker](), and you cannot select the times beyond the minimum time range.
+The `MinimumTime` value has to be lesser than the `MaximumTime` value.When you set minimum time as timespan only hour and minute gets considered.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}